Kick Your Cravings to the Curb

 How to curb your craving

-There's a few simple tricks to fool your body into comfort without gorging on foods packed with carbs.
+There are a few simple tricks to fool your body into comfort without gorging on foods packed with carbs.
 One way is to spice up your meals, literally.
 Add a teaspoon of red pepper flakes to your meal.
 Red pepper helps your body secrete dopamine more than any carb, which helps override carb cravings initiated by emotions.

-CRAVING: Salty, Crunchy Food
+Craving: Salty, Crunchy Food

 Why you think you need it